thegrumpys/odop/docs/design/UserDescription.md

  * <b>Customers of Spring manufacturers or spring industry participants</b>

- If private label versions of ODOP:Spring are linked to by the web site of a spring manufacturer or spring industry participant such as a wire manufacturer, machinery manufacturer or test equipment manufacturer, spring end-users may come through this channel.
+ If private label versions of ODOP:Spring are linked to by the web site of a spring manufacturer or spring industry participant such as a stock spring distributor, wire manufacturer, machinery manufacturer or test equipment  manufacturer, spring end-users may come through this channel.

  * <b>Spring design engineers employed by spring manufacturers</b>